WA6YDQ/RadioUno/README.md

 multiple channels, band scan, etc.

 The .jpg file is the schematic of the controller as-built.
 This is my running version.
-It selects CW, USB/LSB (receive - I use DSB for transmit), WSPR, CW beacon, and burst send on CW.
+It selects CW, USB/LSB (receive - I use DSB for transmit) and WSPR.
 The code is heavely documented.
-If you have any experience programming, you should have no trouble making changes to suit your setup, or just use the code as-is.
+If you have any experience programming, you should have no trouble making changes to suityour setup, or just use the code as-is.

 This is an HF radio controller.
 It has the receive and transmit oscillators using an Si5351 programmable clock oscillator, an MCP23008 port expander as a